Sri-hari/appLoginModule/README.md

-FThis project is forked and changed for Demo from
+This project is forked and changed for Demo from
 ==============================
 https://github.com/firebase/quickstart-android/tree/master/auth